diegolikescode/login-page-frontend/README.md

 ## 🌗 LATER TODOS

 * [ ] make animations (discover more about it)
-* [ ] make the site responsive for all screens and mobile devices
 * [ ] create a 'forgot-password' route
 * [ ] after working all, refactor all the code following [Angular Style Guide](https://angular.io/guide/styleguide)